RUISA signal layer

 Immediate

-Restores local operating margin and reduces the risk of degraded judgment under load.
+Restores safer operating margin and reduces the risk of degraded judgment under load.

 Priority